 — Michael Cooper (1965) They Came to Japan, University of California Press, p.
 282.

 30th day [7th month, 3rd year of the Kôka era] (September 20, 1846, Gregorian); Clear weather.
 Since deer antler-cutting ceremony will be held on the 4th day of next month, young men were gathering bucks.
 In the process, they accidentally killed a big buck because they had trouble in holding it down.
 Accordingly the prince of Ichijo-in and the monks of Kofuku-ji filed an indictment against the buck killers.
 The accusers behaved like an ancient Chinese tyrant.
-I persuaded them saying “Because bucks hurt people in mid-autumn, citizens are cutting their antlers under permission of the governor’s office.
+I persuaded them saying “Because bucks hurt people in mid-autumn, citizens are cutting their antlers under permission of the magistrate’s office.
 It might be equivalent to cutting bird’s wings or human fingers.
 Since we permit harming deer, we cannot punish ones for killing deer.
 This item cannot be treated literally to the law.”
 The monks accepted my persuasion.
 It is said that, in old times, one who killed a deer was stoned to death or beheaded near the Sarusawa Pond after being dragged around Kofuku-ji.
 Although it must be a custom of the Warring States times [15 - 16th centuries] or earlier, I was perplexed with their insistence that it was unchangeable rule.
 I have believed that rules of this sort, which made the killing of cranes or deer a capital offense, should only have existed in dramas played in theaters.
 It was an interesting experience to be bewildered by facing such a rule in reality.

 — From Neifu-kiji by Kawaji Toshiakira.